Modern Architects Durham, Newcastle, North Yorkshire & the North East

 - Prepare an outline proposal and develop a scheme design; prepare a cost estimate; where applicable give an indication of possible start and completion dates for the building contract.

 - Make where required application for planning permission.
 (NB The permission itself is beyond the architect’s control and no guarantee that it will be granted can be given.)

 Work stage 4: Technical Design

-- Develop the scheme design; co-ordinate any work of specialist contractors, sub-contractors or suppliers.
+- Develop the scheme design; co-ordinate any work of specialist contractors, sub-contractors, suppliers or other architects in Durham.